-{Having in mind the equilibrium state introduced by the physical model of our problem we derive:}
+With the equilibrium state defined by the physical model introduced above, we obtain:

-Thus, by introducing linear perturbations over the background values and neglecting the nonlinear terms, we can derive a system of linear differential equations that describe the dynamics of perturbations in the anisotropic medium. {To represent the system in the non-dimensional form we utilize the generalized vector with normalized physical variables
+Thus, by introducing linear perturbations about the background state and neglecting nonlinear terms, we derive a system of linear differential equations describing the dynamics of perturbations in an anisotropic medium.
+To express this system in nondimensional form, we employ a generalized state vector composed of normalized physical variables.

 where